mjberg/reading-and-writing/_pages/02_readings.md

   * Natural Born Heroes: Mastering the Lost Secrets of Strength and Endurance by Chris McDougall
   * the Sleep Revolution by Arianna Huffington
   * Serve to Win: Serve to Win: The 14-Day Gluten-Free Plan for Physical and Mental Excellence by Novak Djokovic
+  *  Blue Zones: Lessons for Living Longer From the People Who've Lived the Longest by Dan Buettner

  **Founder Stories**